On the convergence rate of the boosted Difference-of-Convex Algorithm (DCA)

 The celebrated difference-of-convex (DCA) algorithm for problem \eqref{P} may be stated as follows.

-In the statement of Algorithm \ref{Alg1}, $\partial f_i(x^k)$ ($i=1,2$) refers to the set of subgradients of $f_i$ at $x^k$.
+In the statement of Algorithm \ref{Alg1}, $\partial f_i(x^k)$ ($i=1,2$) refers to the set of sub-gradients of $f_i$ at $x^k$. { In this paper, we will only present new results for the case where $f_1$ and $f_2$ both have finite maximum curvature, which implies that both functions are differentiable and $L$-smooth.
+However, we will develop the framework of our analysis in the general setting, and therefore will refer to sub-gradients when we do not assume smoothness.}

 The first convergence results for Algorithm \ref{Alg1} are attributed to \cite[Theorem 3(iv)]{tao1997convex}, namely if the sequence of iterates $\{x^k\}$ is bounded, then each accumulation point $x^\star$ of this sequence is a critical point of problem \eqref{P}, i.e.\ $\partial f_1(x^\star)\cap \partial f_2(x^\star) \neq \emptyset$.
 For the history and properties of the DCA we refer to the surveys by Le Thi and Dinh \cite{le2018dc,le2024survey} and Lipp and Boyd \cite{Boyde}.

 A more recent variant of the DCA, the so-called boosted DCA \cite{Fukushima1981,Boosted_DCA_smooth_MP,Boosted_DCA_nonsmooth_SIOPT}, extends the DCA step as follows.